 Here is a bird’s eye look at all the information that SageMailer ‘s shortcut tags can produce for you:

-- Feedback Link: It’s a direct link to the Amazon feedback page where your buyers can leave feedback on the order.
-The feedback link is made of two components - the complete URL of the feedback page and a link saying "Leave Seller Feedback" that sends out a short and concise message to your customer, thereby encouraging them to review your product/service.
+- Feedback Link: It’s a direct link to the Amazon feedback page where your buyers can leave feedback on orders.
+The feedback link is made of two components – the complete URL of the feedback page and a link saying “Leave Seller Feedback” that sends out a short message to your customer, encouraging them to review your product/service.

 - Feedback Link Short: It doesn’t include the URL.
 It’s just a link that says “Leave Seller Feedback” that directly funnels your customer to the Amazon feedback page where they can leave a review of your product.

 - Item List and Product Review Link: The list of items purchased in the order along with appropriate links to leave a feedback